stachzilla/Gamemaker-Scroller-POC/README.md

 # SAB RPG -

-W/A/S/D Keys to move, click to shoot
+W/A/S/D Keys to move, click to shoot.
+Ignore naked sprite... done as joke

 # World -